Photo collage with image of Venice Gondolas, Florence Palazzo vecchio and Rome PIazza Navona

 The day was a huge success for us and while I don’t recommend having all days as structured as this one, it most definitely worked for us!

-- 8.30am Early morning photoshoot in San Marco area (wonderful to see the piazza without the crowds, we even caught the sunrise over the Accademia Bridge – magical!).
-Book with Marta of Flytographer (she’s wonderful!) via this link or by using code CODE1693297 for a 25$ discount on your first session!
+• 8.30am Early morning photoshoot in San Marco area (wonderful to see the piazza without the crowds, we even caught the sunrise over the Accademia Bridge – magical!).
+Book with Marta of Flytographer (she’s wonderful!) via my referral link – tell her I say hi!

 Resources to book this day: